 There are a number of forms of bad behaviour or ‘financial conduct’, as it is called in legal terms.
 It is always easier for the court to change the financial settlement if there is a direct link between a spouse’s conduct and the family’s finances, for example:

-- Hiding assets or lying about your financial situation: This commonly happens, the most high profile example being this month’s Supreme Court cases for Alison Sharland and Varsha Gohil.
+- Hiding assets or lying about your financial situation and not giving proper financial disclosure: This commonly happens, the most high profile example being the Supreme Court cases for Alison Sharland and Varsha Gohil.
 Rather than changing the financial settlement, the court can do one or more of the following:

-- Assume, when making a final decision, that the guilty spouse is much more wealthy than they say they are
+- Assume, when making a final financial decision, that the guilty spouse is much more wealthy than they say they are;

-- If the lying is discovered after a final decision, setting aside that decision and starting all over again
+- If the lying is discovered after a final decision, setting aside that decision or financial court order and starting all over again.

 Examples of non-financial conduct